 How to Make

-Cover the rolls with plastic wrap or a tea towel and let them rise until they're springy to the touch, about 30 minutes.
-Note: you'll have two baking trays.
-Preheat the oven to 425 F and put a metal pan on the bottom shelf of the oven to heat up.
+6. Cover the rolls with plastic wrap or a tea towel and let them rise until they're springy to the touch, about 30 minutes.
+Preheat the oven to 425°F and put a metal pan on the bottom shelf of the oven to heat up.

-Bake the rolls at 425 F for 20 minutes.
-As soon as you put the bolillos in the oven, pour 1-2 cups of water into the metal pan, creating steam in the oven as the rolls bake.
+7. Bake one tray at a time at 425°F for 20 minutes.
+As soon as you put the Mexican bolillos in the oven, pour 1-2 cups of water into the metal pan, creating steam in the oven as the rolls bake.
 Remove the steam pan after 10 minutes of baking to allow the rolls to brown better.

-Let the bolillos cool completely on a wire rack before enjoying, about 30 minutes so the bread finishes cooking inside or it will be stodgy.
+8. Let the Mexican bolillos cool completely on a wire rack before enjoying, about 30 minutes so the bread finishes cooking inside or it will be stodgy.

 - Always use bread flour for the highest rise and best texture.